 A gaming laptop’s keyboard is never going to compare to the crunchy feel of a mechanical keyboard, but I still expect some sort of tactile feel when I’m spending over £2000 on a portable.
 Unfortunately, you don’t get that with the Razer Blade 15.

-If the Razer Blade 15 was an ultrabook I could forgive its shallow keys, but as a high-end gaming laptop, I just don’t think there’s enough travel or feedback here to happily hammer the WASD keys during a first-person shooter.
+If the Razer Blade 15 was an ultrabook I could forgive its shallow keys, but as a high-end gaming laptop, I just don’t think there’s enough travel or feedback here.
+I couldn’t happily hammer the WASD keys during a first-person shooter.
 Razer argues you’ll probably just buy an external gaming keyboard anyway, and while that’s true, it’s not a good solution for when you’re on the go.

 The glass touchpad makes a return.
 I’m a big fan of it, being super smooth and ultra responsive.
 You’ll likely want more accuracy for first-person shooters, so buying a gaming mouse is a good idea.
 But compared to rival gaming laptops, this is probably my favourite trackpad.